kubernetes-sigs/gateway-api/site-src/v1alpha1/api-types/gatewayclass.md

 # GatewayClass

+!!! warning "v1alpha1 has been deprecated"

+    Please upgrade to v1alpha2, v1alpha1 will be removed from Gateway API in an upcoming release.

 [GatewayClass][gatewayclass] is cluster-scoped resource defined by the infrastructure provider.
 This resource represents a class of Gateways that can be instantiated.